Pub

-A pub (short for public house) is a drinking establishment licensed to serve alcoholic drinks for consumption on the premises.
-The term first appeared in the late 17th century, and was used to differentiate private houses from those which were open to the public as alehouses, taverns and inns.
-Today, there is no strict definition, but CAMRA states a pub has four characteristics:
+A pub (short for public house) is, in several countries, a drinking establishment licensed to serve alcoholic drinks for consumption on the premises.
+The term first appeared in England in the late 17th century to differentiate private houses from those open to the public as alehouses, taverns, and inns.
+Today, there is no strict definition, but the Campaign for Real Ale (CAMRA) states a pub has four characteristics: